 Friedhof

-Planting flowers at a cemetery in Lomma, the kind of wordless communication consistent with the German word "Friedhof".
+Planting flowers at a cemetery in Lomma – the kind of wordless communication contained in the German word Friedhof.

-A moment later a rainstorm struck and my mother and I had to seek refuge inside the old neo-Romantic brick church.
-Sitting there by the white walls I once again experienced a sense of convergence.
+A moment later, a rainstorm struck and my mother and I sought refuge inside the old neo-Romantic brick church.
+Sitting there by the whitewashed walls, I once again experienced a sense of convergence.

-Surprised by my own fervour, I had composed a long post on the new electronic surveillance bill which the Swedish parliament, despite massive protests, passed last week.
-Though definitely relevant to a wider international audience, my personal frustration had made it necessary to write in Swedish.
+Surprised by my own fervour, I had just composed a long post on the new electronic surveillance bill which the Swedish parliament, despite massive protests, passed last week.
+Though clearly relevant to a wider international audience, my personal frustration had made it necessary to write in Swedish.

-But back there in the church, the converging lines were all too familiar.
-As if the only life form I know is one of constant departure, yet of desperately holding on to something I know to be true, despite all the evidence to the contrary.
+But back there in the church, the converging lines were all too family.
+As if the only life form I know is one of constant departure – of desperately holding on to that same unfinished hope, despite all evidence to the contrary:

 0 Comments: